-Our Packaging Sector provides a wide range of flexible plastic packaging products, including rollstock, forming and non-forming films, shrink films and bags, banana tree bags, greenhouse and mulch films, lids, labels, advanced coatings, as well as bags and pouches in various styles and sizes, including stand-up pouches, flat bottom bags and quad seal bags.
+Our Packaging Sector provides a wide range of flexible plastic packaging products, including rollstock, forming and non-forming films, shrink films and bags, banana tree bags, greenhouse and mulch films, die cut lids, labels, advanced coatings, as well as bags and pouches in various styles and sizes, including stand-up pouches, flat bottom bags and quad seal bags.

-TC Transcontinental Packaging's products consist of those that we develop internally, and market to our customers, and those that we develop in cooperation with our customers to meet their specific product needs.
-In fact, certain of our product lines are highly specific to our customers' individual requirements and, as such, we are closely involved with our customers in planning for new products.
+TC Transcontinental Packaging's products consist of those that we develop internally, and market to our customers, and those that we develop in cooperation with our customers to meet their specific product needs, including sustainable films that are recycle ready, incorporate post-consumer recycled materials or are compostable.
+In fact, our products are highly specific to our customers' individual requirements and, as such, we are closely involved with our customers in bringing innovative solutions and developing sustainable products to support their sustainability commitments.
 These efforts enhance the integration of TC Transcontinental Packaging's business with its customers' operations and position us as a business partner.